Waikamoi Preserve is one of Maui’s truly hidden treasures, a sub-alpine region that has an ecological makeup unlike any other place in the world.

 Pre-contact – the period before contact of an indigenous people with an outside culture

-Windward – it is indicative of the direction that the wind blows toward the islands.
+Windward – it is indicative of the direction that which the wind blows toward the islands.
 In Maui it is the north and east shores that are the “windward side”

 *Please keep in mind that all Hawaiian Words have many meanings.
 The meanings we share here are the specific translations for the words as they pertain to this particular blog’s subject matter.